Vlad234-droid/dni/README.md

 ### Running project in development mode

 - Run `yarn run:dev` to start in the development mode.
+- Run `yarn run:local:dev` to start in the development mode with mock-server.
 - Run `yarn run:prod` to start in the production mode.
 - Run `yarn run:dev:server` to start server in development mode.
 - Run `yarn run:dev:client` to start client in development mode.
-- Run `yarn workspace:client storybook` to start Storybook locally.
+- Run `yarn ws:client storybook` to start Storybook locally.
-- Run `yarn workspace:client build-storybook` to output a static Storybook in the `storybook-static` directory, which can then be deployed to any static site hosting service..
+- Run `yarn ws:client build-storybook` to output a static Storybook in the `storybook-static` directory, which can then be deployed to any static site hosting service..

 ### Building project in production mode